renatoathaydes/osgi-run/README.md

     * ``wrapInstructions``: instructions for wrapping non-bundles.
 See the relevant section below.
     * ``excludedBundles``: List of regular expressions to match against bundle file names which must not be added to the OSGi runtime.
 Defaults to `['org\\.osgi\\..*']`.
+    * ``copyManifestTo``: Copies the bundle's Manifest to the given location.
+        This is useful to keep an up-to-date, auto-generated version of the Manifest in a location where the IDE can use it to provide OSGi support.

 The default `config` for Felix is: